Foreign Exchange Market - Forex Trading

 Trading the foreign exchange market

-If you have ever surfed the internet to learn about trading, you would have come across the many advertisements and options for trading forex as it has become a very popular option for those wanting to build their wealth or supplement their income.
+If you have ever surfed the internet to learn about trading, you would have come across the many advertisements for trading forex as it has become a very popular option for those wanting to build wealth or supplement their income.
 Indeed, trading in the foreign exchange market has never been easier given that it operates continuously 24 hours a day except weekends.
 But let’s consider whether this is actually a good thing.

 When trading the foreign exchange market, you can, for example, leverage on margin of 10 to 1, which means if you invest $1,000, your exposure in the market will be $10,000.
 Now let’s say you decide to trade the AUD/USD currency pair because you are speculating that the Australian dollar will rise in relation to the US dollar.